Master Pandemonium: Fictional character biography

-Young Avengers members Wiccan and Speed (while searching for their mother the Scarlet Witch) encountered Master Pandemonium in their mother's former home in Leonia, New Jersey (incorrectly stated to be in Cresskill, New Jersey).
-He had reverted to a more human look, and claimed to be in hiding due to the belief his schemes had helped precipitate the Scarlet Witch's breakdown.
-After a brief battle, the two Young Avengers deemed that Pandemonium was not an active threat, and left peacefully.
+Young Avengers members Speed and Wiccan, the reincarnations of Scarlet Witch's children, encounter Master Pandemonium in their mother's former home in Leonia, New Jersey while searching for her.
+He has reverted to a more human look, and claims to be in hiding due to the belief that his schemes contributed to the Scarlet Witch's breakdown.
+After a brief battle, Wiccan and Speed determine that Master Pandemonium is not an active threat and leave peacefully.